Keith Jones (broadcaster): Recognition

 In 2014, Jones was honored with Villanova University's annual Ethos Award, which recognizes an alumnus who serves as a role model to students by demonstrating character, service, and excellence in the field of communication.
 The same year, Jones was awarded Villanova University College of Liberal Arts and Sciences' Young Alumni Medallion, bestowed upon one University alum annually who excels in his/her professional endeavors and demonstrates ongoing service to the community and the University.

 In 2017, BuzzFeed ranked Jones among the "50 Hottest News Anchors in the World".

 In 2018, Jones' was honored with Villanova University's Young Alumni Medal, which recognizes an alumnus/a who has reached a significant level of achievement in his/her profession and who is a model of the quality and caliber of today's Villanova student.
 The award honors alumni who have made outstanding contributions to one or more areas of society, including professional, academic, and service to the college.

 In 2021, Jones won the Mid-Atlantic Emmy Award for Outstanding Anchor.

+In 2023, Jones was honored by Villanova University with the Tolle Lege Award, which is a significant teaching award that acknowledges excellence in teaching in the College of Liberal Arts and Sciences.

+In 2024, Jones was recognized by the Augustinian order of the Catholic Church for embodying their values of love, truth, and unity at their annual Profile in Augustinian Leadership.
+That same year Jones was also named sexiest male news anchor in America by BetUS.
+"I would not put myself in this category at all," Jones said on the Dec.
+4, 2024 edition of The Lineup.
+"It's very flattering."